Name: spider monkeys are a group of seven closely related species that belong to the Ateles genus and Atelinae subfamily.

 Location: spider monkeys are found in the tropical forests of Central and South America, from southern Mexico to Brazil.

-Best places to see spider monkeys
+where to see spider monkeys

 |Place||Chance to see||User rating||No. reports|